git-artes/gr-isdbt/README.md

 **An open source implementation of a receiver for the Digital Television standard ISDB-T (ARIB's STD-B31) in GNU Radio.**

+**If you find the code useful, please consider starring the repository and/or citing our research paper (e.g. https://iie.fing.edu.uy/publicaciones/2016/LFGGB16/).**

-In particular, here in Uruguay we use the so-called "international" version, or ISDB-Tb (ABNT NBR 15601).
+Here in Uruguay we use the so-called "international" version, or ISDB-Tb (ABNT NBR 15601).
 However, the transmission scheme is exactly the same as in the original version, thus both references are equivalent.

 We are in not-so-early (but still very active: **we are starting to work on the transmitter side**) development stages, and any help and/or feedback is still welcome.
 Since ISDB-T is similar to DVB-T, some of our blocks are heavily based on Bogdan Diaconescu's (BogdanDIA on git) DVB-T implementation (see https://github.com/BogdanDIA/gr-dvbt).